Friday, 19 June 2015

 When the bus came it was full of old ladies, who chatted relentlessly to the driver despite signs forbidding it.
 One got out at Villefranche to get her hearing aid fixed, another was going to the hairdresser.
 It was a novelty for us to be in a vehicle and we enjoyed it greatly.

-At Toulouse we had a couple of hours before our train left, but the weather was cold and grey, not conducive to strolling around the streets, so we settled down at a Paul’s café inside the station for a second breakfast of pastries and coffee.
+At Toulouse we had a couple of hours before our train left, but the weather was cold and grey, not conducive to strolling around the streets, so we settled down at a Paul’s café inside the railway station for a second breakfast of pastries and coffee.

 We needed more cash and someone told us there was a distributeur de billets next to the Quick restaurant, which we eventually found.

-Once on the train we sped back along the canal, past many of the places that we had recently walked through, then past Narbonne, Béziers and Sète, to Montpellier, where we had to wait an hour for the connection with the TGV to Burgundy.
+Once on the train we sped back along the canal, past many of the places that we had recently walked through, then through Narbonne, Béziers and Sète, to Montpellier, where we had to wait an hour for the connection with the TGV to Burgundy.

-Back in the station we were surprised to see a crowd of people gathered under the departures board, craning up at a blank screen.
+Back in the station, we were surprised to see a crowd of people gathered under the departures board, craning up at a blank screen.
 Then there was an announcement – a problem with the electrical network was being repaired as quickly as possible.

 We waited two hours before our train arrived, then another hour sitting in it.
-When it finally moved off at about
+When it finally moved off at about 7 pm there was laughter and ironic applause from the passengers.

 At Nîmes there was another ominous wait, but after that we flew like a rocket over the Rhône to Lyon.